PRX/docs.prx.org/Ticket-&-Issue-Management.md

 * New Issues --> Ice Box --> Backlog <--> In Progress <--> Review/QA --> Done --> Closed

 ### How do I create a New Issue?
 Go to the appropriate repository and select "New Issue".
 Provide a meaningful title and enough of a description to help people review and understand the issue for triage.
-When New Issues are created they **MUST be associated with the Global**, and **should NOT be assigned to anyone**.
-The engineering team will review the New Issues and either move them into Backlog for estimation, fleshing out and planning for a milestone.
+When New Issues are created they **MUST be associated with the Global** milestone, and **should NOT be assigned to anyone**.
+The engineering team will review the New Issues weekly and either move them into Backlog for more detail, estimation, prioritizing and planning for a milestone.
 Sometimes issues are duplicates of existing issues, we'll close those out and ideally reference the existing issue.

 Sometimes issues just aren't clear enough, are an idea that we don't want to lose or aren't yet high enough priority to move into the **Backlog**.
 We use the **Ice Box** as a place to hold onto those issues.